MWatty/hike_ireland/README.md

 * As a visitor, I want to understand the main purpose of the site.
 * As a visitor, I want the site to be simple to navigate.
 * As a visitor, I want to quickly find information about hikes.
-* As a visitor, I want register an account so that I can add, update, edit and delete information I have provided.
+* As a visitor, I want to register an account so that I can add, update, edit and delete information I have provided.
 * As a visitor, I want the site to be visually appealing.
-* As a visitor, I want the sire to be accessible and responsive on all devices.
+* As a visitor, I want the site to be accessible and responsive on all devices.

 #### Site owner goals